 While the ultimate question of what will be remains unanswered, Everything has been said, not done begins from the proposition that we can still imagine the world otherwise.
-Campagna notes that the multidimensional crisis can ultimately be understood as a crisis of imagination.4 He reminds us that belief systems are not fixed, but rather change over time.
+Campagna notes that the multidimensional crisis can ultimately be understood as a crisis of imagination.
+He reminds us that belief systems are not fixed, but rather change over time.
 According to him it is therefore necessary to "imagine a new set of reality principles that would allow for a new range of the possible to emerge."

-5 the world is fundamentally shaped by language.
-In his book Technic and Magic, Federico Campagna critiques this linguistic framing, arguing that relying on language as our primary device for grasping reality traps us in a technocentric worldview which privileges productivity over empathy.6 In this context, Campagna introduces the concept of reality settings to describe the deep-rooted metaphysical assumptions that define what a culture considers real, possible, and meaningful.7 These settings are not fixed but evolve, and they profoundly shape the worlds we inhabit.
-Campagna describes today's reality settings as structured around an 'absolute language', which he sees as a limiting force in grasping the world rather than a liberating one.8
+The phrase "After all is said and done" is often terminal, referring to final judgments.
+For the title of this work, this phrase has been adapted to draw attention to the way the anthropocentric understanding of the world is fundamentally shaped by language.
+In his book Technic and Magic, Federico Campagna critiques this linguistic framing, arguing that relying on language as our primary device for grasping reality traps us in a technocentric worldview which privileges productivity over empathy.
+In this context, Campagna introduces the concept of reality settings to describe the deep-rooted metaphysical assumptions that define what a culture considers real, possible, and meaningful.
+These settings are not fixed but evolve, and they profoundly shape the worlds we inhabit.
+Campagna describes today's reality settings as structured around an 'absolute language', which he sees as a limiting force in grasping the world rather than a liberating one.